Skip to Site Header Skip to Main Content Skip to Footer

 Feng Shui is an ancient Chinese method of arranging spaces to promote harmony and balance.
 It translates to “the way of wind and water,” as both wind and water symbolize an invisible energy that flows in certain directions.

-The practice of feng shui is based on the concept of qi (pronounced “chee”), or life force, that inhabits everything.
-Qi is made up of yin and yang elements that, when balanced, can improve the flow of positive qi in people’s lives and keep the negative qi away.
+The practice of feng shui is based on the concept of qi (pronounced “chee”), or the life force that inhabits everything.
+Qi is made up of yin and yang elements that, when balanced, can improve the flow of positive qi in people’s lives and keep negative qi away.

-Feng shui is a method of balancing yin and yang, and improving the flow of qi by arranging spaces in a beneficial way.
+Feng shui is a method of balancing yin and yang and improving the improving the flow of QI by beneficially arranging spaces according to feng shui principles.
 [2]

 Feng Shui Bedroom Tips

-So, how can you apply the principles of feng shui in your bedroom?
+So, how can you apply feng shui principles in your bedroom?
+Incorporating feng shui practices can enhance the energy and atmosphere of the bedroom.
 For the beginner, there are three main considerations:

 Your Bed for Good Feng Shui

-Feng shui bed placement requires that the headboard be against a solid, supporting wall.
+Feng shui bed placement requires that the headboard be against a solid wall for stability and support.
 The bed should also be positioned as far from the door as possible.
 When laying in bed, you should be able to see the door, but not directly in line with it.

 Feng Shui Bed Tip: Position your bed diagonal from facing the door.
-If your unable to, add a mirror.
-When you’re in bed, you are able to see the reflection of the door easily.
+If you're unable to do so, add a mirror.
+You can see the door's reflection easily when you're in bed.

-A sturdy headboard is necessary - in feng shui, a headboard represents stability and support.
-The optimal choice is a headboard that’s solid wood, without bars or separations in it.
+A sturdy headboard is necessary.
+In feng shui, a headboard represents stability and support.
+The optimal choice is a solid wood headboard without bars or separations.

 Another important guideline is to keep nothing stored under the bed.
 (Easier said than done, we get it!)
 This allows for energy to flow freely around you while you sleep.
-If needing to use underneath the bed for storage, it’s recommended to stick to soft, sleep-related items, including pillows, blankets, and sheets.
+If need to be used underneath the bed for storage, it’s recommended to stick to soft, sleep-related items, including pillows, blankets, and sheets.

 Feng Shui Bedroom Colors

 Colors are also important to consider.
-Feng shui bedroom colors should be warm and primarily neutral.
+For the best feng shui, colors should be warm and primarily neutral to promote relaxation and positive energy.
 It’s possible to incorporate additional colors that represent the different elements, but it is essential to make sure they aren’t too bright or overwhelming.

 While there are no perfect colors for the bedroom color, below we’ve listed a few of the best colors for feng shui:

-- Light Yellow: Allows one to wake with happiness, other earth tones and pastels also can assist in achieving this.
-Yellow can cheer, infuse one with hope as well as clarify and promote mental activity.
+• Light Yellow: Allows one to wake with happiness.
+Other earth tones and pastels can also assist in achieving this.
+Yellow can cheer, infuse one with hope, clarify, and promote mental activity.

-Deep or dramatic colors are not recommended for use in a bedroom including black and deep blue.
+Deep or dramatic colors, including black and deep blue, are not recommended for use in a bedroom.
 [5]

 Feng Shui Balance